jonathank1906/LINAK-Desk-Semester-Project/docs/index.md

-Use the navigation to access the setup guide, run instructions, and API reference.
+Use the navigation to access the setup guide, run instructions, Docker setup, testing guide, and API reference.